IBM-Blockchain-Starter-Kit/blockchain-toolchain/README.md

 ### Continuous Integration Delivery Pipeline

 The third section of the form is a delivery pipeline configuration.
-Here you can target existing service instances by specifying their identifiers or provide unregistered identifier(s) to create new instance(s).

-This delivery pipeline will queue a build stage when the gitlab repository is pushed to with new changes.
-A successful build stage in turn will queue the unitest stage.
-These tests should be defined in the git repository, where examples will be provided.
-A successful test stage will queue the deploy stage.
-The deploy configuration should be defined in the git repository, where examples will be provided.
-The deploy stage will target the services specified in the delivery pipeline form.
+Here you will have to provide the identity and connection certificates to execute the installation and instantiation of the chaincode project onto the specified peers per organization for a specified channel.

 ![Pipeline Config Image](assets/pipeline_config.png)